 "They're wiping his memory.
 Callaway.
 But nevermind that," panted Mulciber.
 "It's true, Severus.
 What we were discussing before that prat showed.
 Avery's brought a message from him and everything.
 He wants to start recruiting.
 The older students, you know.
 Avery's brother's already been initiated.
 Avery's seen, on his left arm, there's—"

 "Severus," said Lily in a trembling voice.
-"I'd like to go back to the castle."
+"I'm going back to the castle."

 "What's she doing here?" demanded Mulciber.

 Severus said nothing, but Lily replied, "What's it to you?
 Anyway, we were just leaving."

 "We?"
 Mulciber repeated, sounding repulsed.
 "Still hanging round with this Mudblood then, Severus?"

-Lily was afraid, but her anger over hearing the word took precedent, and she spat, "I'd rather be a Mudblood than a filthy, evil little—"
+Lily flushed.
+"I'd rather be a Mudblood than a filthy, evil little—"